Your Summer Getaway in the beautiful Berkshire Mountains of Western Massachusetts!

 “Thank you so much for such a unique opportunity that teaches and gives our city kids the options to experience and dream beyond their borders.“student

-- Teams course challenge and group building initiatives
+- Challenge course and daily team building activities

 - Scientific inquiry into local ecology

 - Organic gardening and caring for our chickens

 - Campfires, s’more and GREAT fresh food!

 - SESSION 1: EXPLORATORY COURSE – 6th-7th grades